What we’ve achieved for children in Asia and the Pacific

 We’ve helped governments set up systems and safety nets to help the poorest children in the region, backed by sustainable financing, so support is built to last.

 In 2015, based on the research and evidence, UNICEF supported the Royal Thai Government to introduce the Child Support Grant for the poorest families.
-Ten years later, the grant has significantly improved children's welfare and services by helping lift children under 6 and their families out of poverty, reducing acute malnutrition in children and empowering new mothers to stay at home longer before returning to work.
+Ten years on, the programme has helped lift children under 6 and their families out of poverty, reduce acute malnutrition and empower new mothers during the critical early years.

-In China, our research and expert guidance spurred huge policy change for families.
-Nationwide child grants, better maternity insurance, and more affordable childcare have been introduced.
-These changes are helping families, especially mothers, spend more quality time with their children in their critical early years.
+In China, our research and guidance spurred huge policy change for families, including expanded child grants, improved maternity insurance, and more affordable childcare.

 Stories of hope